alxdavids/draft-privacy-pass/draft-privacy-pass.md

 Client's are required to check the "revoked" member for new additions when they poll the trusted registry for new key data.

+### Group instantiations

+Following the recommendations in {{OPRF}}, we assume that a server uses only one group instantiation at any one time.
+Should a server choose to change the group instantiation, we recommend that the server create a new identifying label (e.g.
+"server_1_${group_id}") where group_id corresponds to the identifier of the group.
+Then "server_1" revokes all keys for the previous group instantiation and then only offers commitments for the current label.

+An alternative arrangement would be to add a new layer of members between server identifiers and key versions in the JSON struct, corresponding to the group_id.
+Then the client may choose commitments from the appropriate group identifying member.

 ### ECDSA key material

 For clients must also know the verification (ecdsaVK) for each service provider